 (4) It is a defence to a charge of an offence under subsection (2) to prove that the person charged did not know, and could not reasonably have known, that the occurrence found was an occurrence of a threatened species.

+[Section 43 amended: No. 40 of 2020 s.
+113(2).]

 Division 2 — Threatened ecological communities

 44. Term used: modify